urvin-compliance/caracal-rails/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Why is It Called Caracal?

+Because my son likes caracals. :)

+## Inspiration

+A tip of the hat to the wonderful PDF generation libraries [Prawn] and [Prawnto].

+## License

+Copyright (c) 2014 Plia Systems, Inc

+MIT License